Expansiveness is the Lifeblood of Meditation

 But let me explain from the beginning.

-When we contract we become separate from everything – essentially imprisoned within our conditioned self, trapped inside the conditioned delusions and fears we have developed throughout our life.
+Contractive states are the opposite.
+They are fear, anxiety, control, suppression, resentment, loneliness, envy, greed, neediness, defensiveness … you get the idea.
+Contraction is a tense and wary state in which we’re coming from self-consciousness and defensiveness.
+When we contract we become separate from everything.
+Imprisoned within our conditioned self, we’re trapped inside the conditioned delusions and fears we have developed throughout our life.

+In general, the kind of culture we live in encourages contractedness.
 Indeed, the entire spinning machine of our modern civilization depends on us living in a contracted state of being.
 To this end, a lot of resources are spent on creating contractedness in people.
 Governments and corporations use anger, fear and divisiveness to guide and control people.
-Advertising elicits envy, fear, competition, greed and so on.
+Social media creates envy and rage.
+Advertising elicits fear, competition, greed and so on.

 Why?